caverac/event-framework/docs/building-the-framework-1.md

     return ()
 ```

-This form logs every datum that passes through the audit occasion.
+Note the pattern here: each subjective form takes in an occasion and a datum, performs some logic (possibly updating the occasion's state), and yields new datums as output.

-### One final step
+### One final step (optional)

 So far we have defined our core abstractions and some specific occasions for payment processing.
 Now we can set up the occasions and simulate some data flowing through them.
 Let's define a *temporary* method to install the prehensions and run the simulation.